samedayrules/ddns-update-client/README.md

 ## KivyMD Application

-The Same Day Rules DUC is provided as a Python [KivyMD](https://kivymd.readthedocs.io/en/1.1.1/) application that is packaged using [PyInstaller](https://pyinstaller.org/en/stable/) for use of multiple platforms (i.e., Windows, Linux, Mac OS).
+The Same Day Rules DUC is provided as a Python [KivyMD](https://kivymd.readthedocs.io/en/1.1.1/) application that is packaged using [PyInstaller](https://pyinstaller.org/en/stable/) for use on multiple platforms (i.e., Windows, Linux, Mac OS).

 ## Using PyInstaller